 So, we figured it was the perfect time to catch up with Linda to chat about Grantham’s newer library offerings, as well as to highlight some of the overall benefits of these resources for students who have yet to discover them.

 But first, for our online library “newbies,” a brief overview …

 The Library Resource Center is available at no additional cost to all Grantham students.
 In the University’s 100% online world, it is a “virtual library” containing a wide range of searchable databases and other resources for students in every discipline.
-Thousands of academic journals, case studies and industry reports covering business, multidisciplinary themes, nursing and allied health, information technology and other topics are all just a few clicks away, accessible from GLife and Blackboard.
+Thousands of academic journals, case studies and industry reports covering business, multidisciplinary themes, health professions, information technology and other topics are all just a few clicks away, accessible from GLife and Blackboard.

 And now back to our librarian …

 Grantham University: What brought you to Grantham, and what do you enjoy most about your role as Grantham’s Librarian and Resource Specialist?

 Linda Catlin: Grantham was recommended to me as a great place to work by a former colleague.
 Her husband worked for GU and said the atmosphere was friendly and fast paced, always on the cutting edge of what is happening in the academic world.
 I have found this to be true.

 My favorite part of the job is working with our students, helping them discover library resources and learning how to research.
 It is the most fulfilling part of my job.
 Every day is a new and interesting challenge with different questions and research needs.

 GU: How has the Library Resource Center changed most since you first started at Grantham compared to now?